Neisseria meningitidis

 This section has been translated automatically.

-Invasive meningococcal disease forms almost exclusively in people who lack protective, bactericidal antibodies directed against the infectious strain.
+Invasive meningococcal disease develops almost exclusively in people who lack protective, bactericidal antibodies directed against the infectious strain.
 In children in the first months of life, passively transmitted maternal antibodies play a role in protection.
-With the loss of maternal antibodies, susceptibility to infection increases with a peak at 6 to 12 months of age.
-It declines progressively thereafter, presumably because of colonization with closely related nonpathogenic bacteria such as N. lactamica, with avirulent N. meningitidis, or with other bacteria expressing surface antigens that cross-react with those of virulent meningococcal strains.
+With the loss of maternal antibodies, susceptibility to infection increases with a peak at the age of 6 to 12 months.
+It decreases progressively thereafter, presumably due to colonization with closely related, non-pathogenic bacteria such as N. lactamica, avirulent N. meningitidis or other bacteria that express surface antigens that cross-react with those of virulent meningococcal strains.

-In some cases, meningococci remain confined to the blood, i.e., no inflammation of the meninges develops.
-The proliferation of meningococci in the blood (sepsis; coagulation disorders) is also life-threatening(Waterhouse-Friderichsen syndrome.).
-Ultimately, it has not yet been definitively clarified how meningococci cross the blood-brain barrier (Coureuil M et al.2019).
+In some cases, the meningococci remain confined to the blood, i.e. no inflammation of the meninges develops.
+The proliferation of meningococci in the blood (sepsis; coagulation disorders) is also life-threatening(Waterhouse-Friderichsen syndrome).
+Ultimately, it is not yet clear how meningococci cross the blood-brain barrier (Coureuil M et al. 2019).

 Literature